jnoble-asahi/Automated-Testing/README.md

     - Copy dac8552 files into Automated-Testing directory (if using a Pi 4 Model B raspberry pi)

 # Making the new libraries work correctly
-- First install the GPIO library (if using Raspberry Pi 4B model or newer model) -Run "sudo apt-get update"
+- First install the GPIO library (if using Raspberry Pi 4 model B or newer Pi model) -Run "sudo apt-get update"
   -Run "sudo apt-get install rpi.gpio"
 - Now install the wiringpi library